 :80.
 All the project source code can be found here on GitHub.
 Download a zipped file of the project from here, and when downloaded, unzip the file and open a terminal in the root of the project directory.

 Note: You may also use git to deploy code to a device.
 If you wish to deploy via git see the instructions here.

 Now to deploy this code to all device(s) in the application, use the

 balena push FirstApp command replacing

 FirstApp with the name of your application.
-Ensure you are in the root of the project directory before issuing this command.
+Ensure you are in the root of the project directory before issuing this command or specify the

 $ balena push FirstApp

 This command will package up and push the code from the local directory to the balena builders, where it will be compiled and built and deployed to every device in the application fleet.